TeachingUndergradsCHC/modules/Architecture/arm_introduction/ARM/lab2/lab2.md

 #### 1. Download the lab

-Download the lab2.zip file and unzip it:
+Download the lab2.gz file and unzip it:

 ```
-unzip lab2.zip
+gunzip lab2.zip
 ```

-This zipfile includes several C files, `sieve.c`, `sieve-main.c`, `mult.c`, mult-main.c`, and a `makefile`
+This zipfile includes several C files, `sieve.c`, `sieve-main.c`, `mult.c`, `mult-main.c`.
+Additionally there is a `makefile` and an additional piece of assembly code, `thumb1-hack` to enale thumb1 code to build on your Raspberry Pi.

 #### 2. Run the makefile